SudTechnology/hello-sud-plus-android/project/QuickStart/README_en.md

 # 6. Other Considerations
 - For initial integration, please choose the appropriate SDK based on the game you want to integrate.
 You can find the SDK here: [SudMGPSDK](https://github.com/SudTechnology/sud-mgp-android/blob/main/README_en.md).
-- If your project has resource obfuscation enabled, please add the following items to the proguard whitelist:
+- If resource obfuscation is enabled for the project, please add the following obfuscation whitelist for AndResGuard.
+  Note: If using AabResGuard, prepend each entry with '*.', for example '*.R.id.reload_btn'.
+  For other obfuscation tools, please refer to their specific whitelist configuration rules.
     <details>
     <summary>Resource obfuscation whitelist list</summary>